berkeacinci/mailboy/README.md

      ]
    }
    ```

+   # Important notes for beginners:
+   # - "sender_email": Your email address that you'll use to send emails
+   # - "sender_password": For Gmail and Outlook, you'll need to use an app password
+   # - "smtp_server": Use "smtp.gmail.com" for Gmail, "smtp-mail.outlook.com" for Outlook
+   # - "smtp_port": 587 is a common port for TLS encryption
+   # - "recipients": List of email addresses you want to send to

    **Important:** Keep your `config.json` file secure and never commit it to version control, as it contains sensitive information.